 Governors represent areas of the community with an interest in the school.
 St Michael's has 3 parent governors, who are elected by, and from amongst the parents at the school.
 Staff governors are elected by, and from amongst the teaching and non teaching staff.
 We have 1 Local Authority governor who is appointed by the Local Authority, 3 foundation governors, appointed by the parish, and 5 co-opted governors, who are appointed by the Governing Body.
 We regularly carry out a skills audit of the Governing Body, and appoint co-opted governors according to their skill set.

-The minutes of Full Governing Body meetings are public documents, and available to view at the school office, or downloadable below.
+The minutes of Full Governing Body meetings are public documents, and available to view at the school office.